Denjoy's anachronistic topological viewpoint on Aubry transition: Introduction

-The ground states of this class of models appear to have a form of topological rigidity when the parameters of the model are varied: the continuous variables $x_n$ of the ground states are constrained by functions $F$ [see Eq.~(\ref{R})] which in fact define circle homeomorphisms $f$ (and hence have special properties: they are continuous, invertible and the inverse is also continuous).
+where $F$ are certain functions from $\mathbb{R}$ to $\mathbb{R}$ (see section~\ref{section3}); they are lifts of circle homeomorphisms $f$ (and hence have special properties: they are continuous, invertible and the inverse is also continuous).
 A physical consequence is cyclic order, a property that is conserved throughout the phase diagram provided that the model satisfies certain specific properties.
 This cyclic order imposes constraints on the ground states : for example the configurations must follow some special sequences (Sturmian words~\cite{lothaire}) which is a form of hidden order.
 It is a direct consequence of the topological classification of circle homeomorphisms by Poincaré at the end of the 19$^{\mbox{th}}$ century.
 A circle homeomorphism is, indeed, ``very similar'' to a rotation and admits a rotation number $\rho$ which is either a rational or an irrational number.
 This rotation number illustrates the fact that $f$ behaves on average like a rotation by an angle $\rho$ and $F$ as a translation of step $\rho$.
 In the Frenkel-Kontorova model, a rational rotation number corresponds to a commensurate structure, while an irrational number corresponds to an incommensurate structure and it is only in the incommensurate case that the Aubry transition takes place.

 When $F$ (and $f$) has an irrational rotation number, Poincar\'e showed that there exists a change of variables $H$ to new phase variables

 where $\phi_n$ increase by a constant irrational number $\rho$: